 Gratitude tree craft instructions

-This little craft was so fun for our family.
+This little kids gratitude tree was so fun for our family.
 You’ll need something to write with, scissors, and glue or tape.
 Here’s some instructions to get you started.

-- Snag this free printable.
+- Snag this free gratitude tree printable.
 It includes the tree and leaves.
 Just print and go!
 It’s so easy!

 - Once you have your tree and leaves printed, go ahead and fill out those leaves.
 We had a big brainstorming session together as a family.
 Some of my kid’s ideas really surprised me.
 We had a lot of fun talking about our blessings and the good things in our lives.
 You could also let older kids work on this independently if they prefer.
 I’ve listed some gratitude ideas below if you are struggling to get going.